sansan88/ki-text-detector-browserextension/README.md

 # KI-Text-Detector Browser Extension

-This extension detects all **em dashes (—)** on the current web page by wrapping them in a yellow `span`, making it easy to visually identify them.
+This extension detects special characters and spaces on the current web page by highlighting them with different colors, making it easy to visually identify them.

 ## ✨ Features

+- Highlights different types of special characters and spaces:
-- Highlights all **em dashes (—)** in yellow on any page
+  - **Em dashes (—)** in yellow
+  - **Narrow non-breaking spaces ( )** in orange
+  - **Non-breaking spaces ( )** in red
-- Displays an alert with text excerpts where em dashes were found
+- Displays an alert with text excerpts where special characters were found
 - Works in both **Google Chrome** and **Mozilla Firefox**

 ---